hkirk/ST2ITS2_Material/slide_server/slides/Week 9/maui-2.md

 ## `ListView` and `CollectionView`

+TODO: Not the same.
+CollectionView has no concept of *Cell, so please show this.

 * <!-- .element: class="fragment" -->We will focus on `ListView` and `CollectionView`
 * Same general pattern is used for<!-- .element: class="fragment" -->
     * Picker, TableView, IndicatorView, CarouselView